omonimus1/competitive-programming/Lectures/data-structures/Lecture10.md

 }
 ```

-## Stack(LIFO), Queue(FIFO), Binary Heap

-Even if you probably understimate the value of the se two Data structures, they are used in the daily life.

-### Stack
-* Push: add in iteam in the stack (If the stack is full: Overflow condition)
-* Pop: removes an iteam from the stack.
-(If we pop without every pushed: Underflow condition)
-* Peek or Top: : Returns the element on the top of the stack, but does not remove it.
-* isEmpty(): returns True if Stack is empty, false.

-#### How to implement a stack
-We can use array, vectors or Linked List.
-In c++, we can also use the ```<stack>```from the STL.

 ### Applications of the Strack
 * Infix to Postfix / Prefix conversion
 * Undo / redo operation
 * Topological sorting (for graph)